 How tech is fixing a big issue in retail: out of stocks

-Much of Salmon’s, a Wunderman Commerce Company, thinking focuses on the nascent and fast-advancing technologies that are set to transform and protect the fortunes of retailers in the coming years.
+Much of Wunderman Thompson's thinking focuses on the nascent and fast-advancing technologies that are set to transform and protect the fortunes of retailers in the coming years.
 Yet whilst AI, IOT, VR and AR are stealing the headlines, it’s worth businesses being alert to the tech solutions making a difference for brands today.
 Here’s one particular example that’s solving the challenge of inventory visibility in retail:

 Out of stock items! (or ‘out of stocks’ as they say in the trade).
 Every shopper has encountered them.
 They’re frustrating.
 And a problem of XXL proportions.
 How big?
 Try this pair for size: